byu-rad-lab/baloo-mujoco-sim/README.md

 The simulation includes a world plane and a fixed camera view.
 There is also a box object in the simulation that the robot can interact with.

-## Installation and Setup
+## Getting Started

+### Python

 There are a few steps to install and set up the simulation:

 1. Clone the repository
-2. Navigate to the plugin directory and build/install the joint_angle_estimator and motion_profile_servo plugins.
-There is a top-level CMakeLists.txt file that will build and install all the plugins needed.
-3. Install the simulation package locally using pip.
-This will set up everything to be nicely importable.
-4. Run the generate_baloo_xml.py script to generate the xml file for the robot.
+2. pip install the package.
+This will automatically build and install the C++ plugins to the pip-installed mujoco location.
+On my system, this is in the ```plugin``` directory of the mujoco pip installation.
+3. Once installed, on the first import of the package, the mujoco model xml files will be generated in the pip-installed mujoco location, and then available for loading in a simulation.
+4. You can run a simulation loop with the command line with ```run-baloo-sim```.
+This command runs ```controllers/baloo_open_loop.py```

 Here's an example of how to do this: